 GREEN TEA & COCCIDIOSIS There have been multiple studies conducted using green tea for the treatment and prevention of avian diseases.
-In a study done in Korea where green tea was added to poultry feed, there was a 50% reduction in oocyst output, continue reading …
+In a study done in Korea where green tea was added to poultry feed, there was a 50% reduction in oocyst output, while maintaining weight. …

 Tag: TarBox Hollow Poultry

 Lice & Mite Prevention Lice & mites are minute external parasites that live off of poultry, they are extremely resilient to all types of environmental conditions, including freezing cold temperatures.
 They are vicious blood-sucking pests that invade your coop attacking poultry compromising their health.
 Consider …

 Keeping chickens healthy in the winter, can be more challenging, than the greener times of summer, when they can munch on weeds and bugs, that naturally keeps them healthier.
 Closing chickens indoors for protection from the adverse weather can set up the right conditions for creating an ammonia filled environment, which can harm the sensitive airways of chickens.
 Ammonia is formed by an excessive buildup of feces and wetness in the coop.
 High levels of ammonia in the coop, can lead to respiratory illness.
 The illness can be a problematic condition.